imnotjames/imnotjames.github.io/content/decks/intro-to-docker-and-kubernetes/index.md

 Note:

 Kubernetes was started at Google and announced in 2014.
-It's an open source container orechestrator focused on automating application deployment, scaling, and operations.
+It's an open source container orchestrator focused on automating application deployment, scaling, and operations.
 It works with many container solutions - including Docker.

 Borg is an internal Google cluster manager that runs almost all of Google's